Skip to content

 Why We Chose Pella

-The Real Reason: – We were tired, we were over budget, and Pella seemed like a safe middle ground between “cheap garbage” and “windows that cost as much as a car.”
+We went with Pella Architect Series for the reasons people usually go with Pella.
+National brand.
+Available locally.
+The “premium” line, supposedly.
+Better than the big-box brands, supposedly.
+Within our already-stretched budget, definitely.
+We were tired and we were over budget and Pella looked like the safe middle ground between “cheap garbage” and “windows that cost as much as a car.”

 We didn’t know enough to ask the right questions.
 We didn’t know what features actually mattered.
 We just knew we needed a lot of windows and Pella was a name-brand we’d heard of.